-- Children and their parents can communicate with class teachers via the Google Classroom.
-If any urgent issues arise, communication should be through the school office so that teachers can be alerted at the soonest possible point. - Teachers will make regular contact with pupils who are remote learning this will be through daily live meets - ☆ In the case of a national or local lockdown, teachers will communicate with pupils via Google Classroom, including through live meets.
-Any concerns should be recorded, and the HT alerted (SLT member if unable to contact the HT). - In the event of a self/class bubble isolation, communication will be via Google Classroom.
-If there has been no communication from either a parent or child by day 3 of lockdown/self-isolation period starting, class teacher or SLT member will call parents/pupils on day 4. - Vulnerable pupils will be called weekly: CP/EHCP/identified pupils, this will be done by SENCO/DSL/PP Champion. - Communications via Google Classroom received from parents and pupils are to be checked between 8.45am and 3.30pm on designated working days, Mon- Fri.
-Teachers should respond to pupil/parent emails within 48 working hours.
+- A Children should communicate with class teachers via the Google Classroom.
+If any urgent issues arise, parents must communicate through the usual channels via the school office so that teachers can be alerted at the soonest possible point. - Teachers will make regular contact with pupils who are remote learning this will be through daily live meets (at least twice a day).

+- In the case of a national or local lockdown, teachers will communicate with pupils via Google Classroom, including through live meets.
+Any concerns should be raised immediately to DSLs and recorded via MyConcern.
+Please ensure you check actions have been taken by DSLs. - In the event of a self/class/phase isolation, or closures due to local/national lockdown, communication between child and school will be at least twice daily via Google Classroom.
+If there has been no communication from either a parent or child by the end of day 1, the class teacher will contact parents to discuss.
+If child absence online continues or the class teacher is unable to get hold of parents, they should immediately inform a member of SLT so that appropriate action can be implemented. - ☆ Vulnerable pupils will be called at least twice weekly if they are not attending provision in-school (or more often if appropriate): CP/EHCP/identified pupils, this will be done by SENCO/DSL/PP Champion as well as the class teacher. - ☆ Communications via Google Classroom received from parents and pupils are to be checked between 8.45am and 3.30pm on designated working days, Mon- Fri.
+Teachers will respond to pupil/parent emails within 48 working hours.